Amaha / / / Differentiating Body Dysmorphic Disorder from General Self-Consciousness

 D had always been a bit self-conscious about his appearance.
 He’d worry about minor imperfections, like a pimple or a slightly crooked tooth.
 However, lately, these concerns had escalated to a point where they were consuming his thoughts and affecting his daily life.

 He spent hours scrutinising his reflection, convinced that his nose was too large or his skin too pale.
 He avoided social situations, fearing judgment and ridicule.
 Even simple tasks like going to the grocery store became a source of anxiety.
+D’s parents had tried to reassure him and he had been through multiple medical consultations and procedures.
+After years of trying to look better and believing that he is ugly, he had given up on trying.
+He now remains at home and rarely steps out.
+Whenever he steps out, he makes sure it is under the cover of darkness with a long hood that covers most of his face.

 Little did he know that his symptoms aligned with Body Dysmorphic Disorder (BDD), a mental health condition where individuals become preoccupied with perceived flaws in their appearance.
 These perceived flaws can be minor or nonexistent to others, but they cause significant distress and impairment in the individual's life.
 It's important to distinguish BDD from general self-consciousness, a common human experience.